Chemical-dev/ClusteredData-Warehouse/Documentation.md

 ### Example Test Cases:
 - Below are some example test cases written for the project:

-   1. **testSaveDeals_UniqueDeal_Success:**
+   1. **whenValidDeal_thenDealShouldBeAdded:**
-      - Description: Tests the successful saving of a unique FX deal.
+      - Description: This test verifies that when a valid deal is provided and does not already exist in the repository.
-      - Expected Outcome: The deal should be saved successfully, and the response should indicate success with the appropriate data.
+      - Expected Outcome: The deal is successfully added, and an HTTP 200 OK status is returned.

-   2. **testSaveDeals_DuplicateDeal_Failure:**
+   2. **testAddInvalidDeal:**
-      - Description: Tests the scenario where a duplicate FX deal is encountered.
+      - Description: This test verifies that when an invalid deal with a null "FromCurrencyIsoCode" is provided, the deal is not added.
-      - Expected Outcome: The operation should fail, and the response should indicate the presence of a duplicate deal.
+      - Expected Outcome: An HTTP 400 BAD REQUEST status along with an appropriate error message is returned.

-   3. **testSaveDeals_InternalError_Failure:**
+   3. **testAddDealWithInvalidCurrencyCode:**
-      - Description: Tests the scenario where an internal error occurs during the saving of an FX deal.
+      - Description: This test verifies that when a deal with an invalid currency code (less than 3 letters) is provided, the deal is not added
-      - Expected Outcome: The operation should fail, and the response should indicate an internal error with an appropriate error message.
+      - Expected Outcome: An HTTP 400 BAD REQUEST status along with an appropriate error message is returned

+   4. **testAddDuplicateDeal:**
+       - Description: This test verifies that when a duplicate deal (matching unique ID, amount, or currency codes) is provided, the deal is not added
+       - Expected Outcome: An HTTP 400 BAD REQUEST status along with the error message "Deal already exists" is returned